-I use both email marketing (MailChimp) and Messenger Marketing to send out the articles I write.
-The Messenger blasts that promote this content get 3–10x more opens and 10–20 more clicks than the same articles sent that are promoted via email.
+I still use both email marketing (Mailchimp) and Messenger marketing to send out the articles I write.
+However, the Messenger blasts that promote this content get 3–10x more opens and 10–20 more clicks than the same articles sent via email.

 Take a look.

-One of the most valuable features of chatbot marketing is the ability to add dynamic content — methods of eliciting information from your audience.
+One of the most valuable features of chatbot marketing is the ability to add dynamic content, which is a great way to elicit information from your audience.

-So, for example, using the “quick question” feature, you can ask a question and provide multiple choice answers.
+So, for example, using the “quick question” widget in MobileMonkey, you can ask a question and provide multiple choice answers.

-When the contact receives the message, this is what they see in Messenger:
+And when the contact receives the message, they’ll see something like this in Messenger:

-Using buttons helps to set boundaries and makes the process easy and straightforward for the user.
+Using buttons for default answers helps to set boundaries and makes the process easy and straightforward for the user.

-Now that you know you’re way around Facebook Messenger marketing and chatbots, we can start talking about how to “wring the towel dry” for every drop of value that we can.
+Now that you know your way around Facebook Messenger marketing and chatbots, we can start talking about how to “wring the towel dry” for every drop of value that we can.

-Below are a few tactics to help you do that.
+Below are a few tactics to help you do that effectively and efficiently.

 I’m a huge fan of drip campaigns, but not all drip campaigns are created equal.

 I actually prefer to use Messenger drip campaigns for my multi-step follow-up techniques.
-I send a few messages within the first day or so since people tend to be more responsive to you when their interest and intent is recent or fresh.
+I send a few messages within the first day or so.
+This is because people tend to be more responsive to you when their interest/intent is fresh.

-With this kind of frequency, my contacts stay engaged longer.
+With higher outreach frequency, my contacts stay engaged longer.
 Plus, the experience is memorable and impactful.

 From a psychological perspective, it’s crucial to construct your chatbot dialogues in such a way that the contact feels like you get them.

 For example, this dialogue offers the same product to the user.
-But the language is geared towards how that contact identified themselves.
+But the language of each of these quick replies is geared towards how that contact identified themselves.

 Another psychological hack you can use in chatbot marketing is to make reciprocal concessions to a user’s response.

-Once I anchored the contact on the $199 price point, they’re going to concede that twelve bucks is a great deal.
+Once I anchored the contact on the $200 price point, they’re going to concede that paying 12 bucks for it after the discount is a great deal.